top of page

 QA analysts and leads must focus on:

-Leadership in AI adoption requires balancing innovation with caution and ensuring teams have the skills and support to succeed. you should be deliberately redesigning your roles and job descriptions to emphasise these aspects, not just listing tools and frameworks.
+Leadership in AI adoption requires balancing innovation with caution and ensuring teams have the skills and support to succeed.
+They should be deliberately redesigning roles and job descriptions to emphasise these aspects, not just listing tools and frameworks.

 Practical Steps to Prepare Your QA Career for 2026